jtpmath/jtpmath.github.io/_posts/2024-01-15-imposters.md

 Some of those includes amphetamines.
 How many guys in your class were diagnosed with ADHD and now have 10 years of rote memorization stored under their belt because they had the neurochemical discipline to sit still?

-Your "cheating" is a performance enhancer.
+Asking for help is a type performance enhancer.
 Listen here, honey, the game is rigged.
-You're no less of a mathematician because you plagarized Einstein than Einstein is less of a physicist for plagarizing all the mathematicians and physicists before him.
-And Albert stole from <i>a lot</i> of people.
+You're no less of a mathematician because you read Einstein than Einstein is less of a physicist for consulting all the mathematicians and physicists before him.
+And Albert got help from <i>a lot</i> of people.

 You have the internet at your disposal now.
 You have an infinite supply of information.
 But you're not simply a computer, you can parse and interpret this information in ways that no one else can.
 That's why you're here.

-So when you feel bad about this so-called cheating, remember, everyone else did it too... and you're here to win.
+So when you feel bad about asking for help, remember, everyone else did it too... and you're here to win.